Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of New Hampshire

-UNH requires all drone operations on campus to be coordinated with the Environmental Health & Safety department and campus police.
+UNH requires all drone and unmanned aircraft system (UAS) operations on campus to be coordinated with the Environmental Health & Safety (EHS) department and campus police prior to flight.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.